 - They are convinced the information they’ll get is valuable and original, so they’ll input their main email addresses.
 Although nowadays, the number of people who even think so is pretty low.
-A LinkedIn survey reports that today, only 25% of B2B buyers are willing to share their details to access the content.
-Most prefer to simply pass on the content.
+A LinkedIn survey reports that today, only

 - Because they’re not so sure about the quality of your content, and if it’s worth giving up their details for, they sign up with bogus and worthless email addresses.

 To make things worse for content gating, there are now tools providing temporary and disposable email addresses people can use to unlock content gates.
-Once supposed ‘leads’ get access to your content, these email addresses disappear.
+Once supposed ‘leads’ access to your content, these email addresses disappear.

 - They abandon your content altogether.
 They leave your website and go to your competitor’s site without looking back.
 I have to say, this option has been my go-to response numerous times.